dalealleshouse/zero-to-devops/README.md

 kubectl get pods -l run=html-frontend
 ```

-After the service has time to register the change, it will automatically round robin load balance requests to the
+After the service has time to register the change, it will load balance requests to the replicas.
-replicas.
-Notice the name of the pod on the web page changes for every subsequent request.

 The ability to manually scale pods quickly is great; however, K8S has an even better option.
 It's possible to scale in
 response to load.
 The command below tells K8S to maintain between 1 and 5 replicas based on fifty percent CPU usage.